 To carpool or caravan from the Baltimore metro area, you can arrange to meet at Savage Station.
 Click here for directions to Savage Station.
 Use the comment section to discuss carpooling with other members.

 To carpool or caravan from the metro DC area, you can arrange to meet at the Vienna/Fairfax Metro Station.
 Click here for directions to Metro Vienna GMU Station in Fairfax, VA.
 Use the comment section to discuss carpooling with other members.

 If you can drive or want to carpool from additional locations, please post your location in the comment section below.
 For those who need a ride, reach out to the drivers.
 Make friends, and support the environment - by just offering a ride!

-Click Here for Where We Meet for This Hike
+Click Here for Directions to Where We Meet for This Hike

-Carpool Time from Vienna/Fairfax Metro Station 8:30 a.m.
+Carpool meetup time from Vienna Metro Station is 9:00 a.m.

 Please remember we are a social hiking group that values fellowship and camaraderie and practice good hike etiquette.
-We take breaks as necessary and have at leader in the front in addition to a "sweeper" in the rear to help ensure that no hiker is left behind.
-If you get upset because someone has to rest at the top of a hill etc. then find another group!
+We take breaks as necessary and have at least one guide in the front in addition to a "sweeper" in the back for optimum safety on the trail, which helps make sure that no hiker is left behind.
+If you get upset because someone has to rest at the top of a hill etc. then please find another group!
 We are very supportive, encouraging, and focus on safety while getting or staying fit on the trail and practicing Leave No Trace outdoor ethics.

-Please take the hike leaders number with you just in case!
+Please take the hike leaders number with you and enjoy the hike!